Does your dog experience anxiety when left at home?

 - Does your dog seem to be panting heavily when you return?

 If you answered yes to any of the above questions, your dog may be experiencing some form of home alone issues, often referred to as Separation Anxiety.

 What is Separation Anxiety?

 Separation anxiety is a panic disorder that occurs when the dog is left home alone (or at its extreme, separated from his most coveted human).
 Separation anxiety can be triggered by a wide range of things including moving to a new home, loss of a family member, traumatizing experience, sudden change in the families schedule, loss or arrival of a new pet, being re-homed, etc. Unfortunately, it does not get better with time, it usually gets worse.
-(For a quick glance into the heart of a dog with separation anxiety, click here.)

 Can Separation Anxiety be resolved?